Contingency Management for Methamphetamine Addiction

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is contingency management safe for treating methamphetamine addiction?
+What evidence suggests that contingency management is effective for methamphetamine addiction?

 This trial is for trauma patients in Hawaii who are hospitalized and use methamphetamine.
 Participants must be willing to undergo urine tests and interviews during their hospital stay and after discharge, up to three times a week for 12 weeks.
 The study aims to see if starting contingency management (a reward-based treatment) during hospitalization helps with recovery.